-As a maintained primary school we must provide relationships education to all pupils as per section 34 of the Children and Social work act 2017.
+As a maintained primary school we must provide relationships education to all pupils as per the statutory Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019.
 Although we are not required to teach Sex Education, we do need to teach the elements of sex education contained in the science curriculum.